 When comparing Elgato Eve Energy vs Koogeek Smart Plug, the Slant community recommends Koogeek Smart Plug for most people.
-In the question“What are the best smart switches?”
-Koogeek Smart Plug is ranked 10th while Elgato Eve Energy is ranked 12th.
+In the question“What are the best smart plugs?”
+Koogeek Smart Plug is ranked 19th while Elgato Eve Energy is ranked 55th.
 The most important reason people chose Koogeek Smart Plug is:

 The scheduling feature is easy to use - select a time to turn on, and a time to turn off.
 You can repeat this schedule (called a 'rule' within the app) daily, or weekly.
 There is also a built-in timer, which can be useful when you only need the lights on for a few minutes during an irregular time.

 Ranked in these QuestionsQuestion Ranking

 Pro Tracks energy spent, allowing for easy tracking

 You can easily view how much energy the plugged in device is using (in watts), however the app doesn't show the costs of the power (you can figure this out yourself, but it would have been nice to be included).

 HomeKit is created by Apple, and uses Siri to control the smart devices connected with HomeKit.
 It also allows for grouping devices so that a single command can trigger different devices to do different things.

 Setup is as easy as downloading the Eve app, add the device, type in a code (or scan it automatically), and tell it where it is located (easier to control down the road).

 Pro Schedule devices to turn on or off automatically

 The Eve Energy supports a useful scheduling function.
 Once set up, the lights will turn themselves on and off automatically based on your preferences.